jclark/microxml-er/recovery.md

 + the current input (a sequence of code-points)

 A step in the tokenization process consists of the following.
 + Recognizing the next lexical token.
 This consists of finding the longest initial subsequence of the input that matches one of the lexical tokens recognized in the current tokenization mode.
 Any trailing context is not considered as part of the match.
-It is possible for there to be two choices for the longest matching token (eg S and DATA_CHAR in UnquoteAttributeValue mode): in this case, the choice that is not DATA_CHAR must be recognized.
+It is possible for there to be two choices for the longest matching token (eg S and DATA_CHAR in UnquoteAttributeValue mode): in this case, the choice that is neither DATA_CHAR nor ATTRIBUTE_VALUE_CHAR must be recognized.
 + Emitting zero or more abstract tokens according to the rules for that lexical token in that tokenization mode.
 + Possibly changing to another tokenization mode according to the rules for that lexical token in that tokenization mode.
 + Changing the current input to be the sequence of characters following the token.